Sherman5A/apple-silicon/report/report.md

 for mobile efficiency, Apple would transition to Intel processors in 2006, completing the transfer by late 2007 [@jobs-intel].
-As seen in Table 4, Intel processors at the time were very competitive in productivity, an area that Apple targetted heavily.
-New MacBooks and iMacs would use the dual-core Core Duo, a large improvement on single-core Pentium-M. Anandtech [-@core-duo] states, 'for a notebook processor, the Core Duo will be nothing short of amazing for professionals.
+As seen in Table 4, Intel processors at the time were very competitive in productivity, an area that Apple targeted heavily.
+New MacBooks and iMacs would use the dual-core Core Duo, a substantial improvement to the single core Pentium-M. Anandtech [-@core-duo] states, 'for a notebook processor, the Core Duo will be nothing short of amazing for professionals.
 Looking at the performance improvements offered everywhere from media encoding to 3D rendering, you're going to be able to do a lot more on